IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 Variable | Description
 --- | ---
-templateFile |  Path to the query file that contains the extraction criteria for the analysis rendererFile | Path to renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt reportFile | Path to store the output file produced as a result of running the Wazi deploy query
+templateFile |  Path to the query file that contains the extraction criteria for the analysis rendererFile | Path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt reportFile | Path to store the output file produced as a result of running the Wazi deploy query

 ## Pipeline usage

 The pipeline template is analyzing the evidence file to list details of the deployed artifacts that are mentioned in your evidence files.
-It is useful because instead of reading through the eveidence file, which is rather complicated you can run the query to get the data in simple HTML, JSON or txt file format.
+It is useful because instead of reading through the evidence file, which is rather complicated, you can instead run the query to get the data in simple HTML, JSON or txt file format.

 Please check the pipeline definition to understand the various triggers for which this pipeline is executed.

 ### Pipeline variables

-In a default setup, the values of all the below parameters are set to '*'.
-It allows overriding the values of the below variables when manually requesting the pipeline.
+Below are the variables when manually requesting the pipeline.

 Parameter | Description
 --- | ---